GraceMagnyFokam/316LSS-WFC/README.md

 * Make it easier to understand how the algorithm operates
 * Provide a testbed for experimenting with alternate heuristics and features

-For more general-purpose WFC information, the original reference repository remains the best resource: https://github.com/mxgmn/WaveFunctionCollapse
+For more general-purpose WFC information, the [original reference repository](https://github.com/mxgmn/WaveFunctionCollapse) by Maxim Gumin (mxgmm) remains the best resource.

-The original repository from iKarth might also be a useful resource: https://github.com/ikarth/wfc_2019f
+The [repository from iKarth](https://github.com/ikarth/wfc_2019f) might also be a useful resource.

 ## Running WFC